cpaproth/sk/README.md

 To build *sk*, you need to install the dependencies with the corresponding development files first, use your package manager (if available) to install them.
 *sk* comes with a simple CMakeLists.txt file, thus you can use CMake to generate a makefile.
 Currently, this procedure works only on Linux, for other operating systems, you have to create appropriate build files by hand.
+Install all the dependencies and maybe CMake by using, for example:

+    sudo apt-get install libfltk1.3-dev libopencv-dev portaudio19-dev libgsl0-dev libboost-all-dev cmake

-After installing all the dependencies and maybe CMake, you can build *sk*:
+[Download](https://github.com/cpaproth/sk/archive/master.zip) and unpack the sources of *sk*, then you can build and run *sk*:

+    cd sk-master
-    mkdir build-directory
+    mkdir build
-    cd build-directory
+    cd build
-    cmake -D CMAKE_BUILD_TYPE=Release path-to-sk/src/
+    cmake -D CMAKE_BUILD_TYPE=Release ../src/
     make
+    ./sk

 ## Usage